delpapa/SORN_V2/README.md

 #### Forking the repository

-Fork this repository onto your own github account and clone it into your favorite SORN folder:
+Fork a copy of this repository onto your own GitHub account and `clone` your fork of the repository into your computer, inside your favorite SORN folder, using:

-'git clone PATH_TO_YOUR_FAVORITE_SORN_REPOSITORY'
+`git clone "PATH_TO_FORKED_REPOSITORY"`

 #### Setting up the environment

-Install [Python 2.7]() and the conda package manager (use miniconda, not anaconda, because you need to install the packages we need).
-Navigate to the project directory inside a terminal and create a virtual environment (replace <environment_name>, for example, with "sorn_environment") and install the required packages:
+Install [Python 2.7](https://www.python.org/download/releases/2.7/) and the [conda package manager](https://conda.io/miniconda.html) (use miniconda, not anaconda).
+Navigate to the project directory inside a terminal and create a virtual environment (replace <ENVIRONMENT_NAME>, for example, with "sorn_env") and install the [required packages](https://github.com/delpapa/sorn/blob/master/requirements.txt):

-'conda create -n <environment_name> --file requirements.txt'
+`conda create -n <ENVIRONMENT_NAME> --file requirements.txt python=2.7`

+Activate the virtual environment:

+`source activate <ENVIRONMENT_NAME>`

+By installing these packages in a virtual environment, you avoid dependency clashes with other packages that may already be installed elsewhere on your computer.

-## Projects
+## Experiments

-Each different project has it's own project folder (for example, 'CountingTask'), which contain it's parameters, experiment instructions, sources and plot files.
+Each different experiment has it's own project folder (for example, `CountingTask`), which contains it's parameters, experiment instructions, sources and plot files.
+If you plan to extend the repository with new experiments, please keep this structure to avoid unecessary conflicts.

 ### CountingTask